-4.2.4 Deduplicating vault creation
+4.2.4 Creating a deduplicating vault

 - 1. Connect the console to the management server. - 2.
 Click Storage nodes in the Navigation pane. - 3.
 Select the storage node, then click Create vault. - 4.
 In Name, type the name of the vault. - 5.
 In Deduplication, select On. - 6.
-Click Path and then specify the path to the network share where the backups will be stored. - 7.
-Click Deduplication database and then specify the path to the deduplication database.
+Click Path and then specify the path to the network share where the backups will be stored.

-Details.
+- 7. Click Deduplication database and then specify the path to the deduplication database. - Details.
 To get maximum benefit from the deduplication, we recommend that you locate the deduplication database and the vault on separate physical devices.
-For more recommendations, see the "Deduplication best practices" section of the product help system, or guides for Acronis Backup & Recovery 11.5 Advanced Editions.

-8. Click OK to create the deduplicating vault.
+For more recommendations, see the "Deduplication best practices" section in either the product Help or the User Guide for Acronis Backup Advanced. - 8.
+Click OK to create the deduplicating vault.